linode/docs/docs/products/tools/images/guides/upload-an-image/index.md

 After the image file has been created, it needs to be compressed using the gzip utility.

--   **Linux and macOS**: Run the following command, replacing *[file.img.gz]* with the file name of your image.
+-   **Linux and macOS**: Run the following command, replacing *[file.img.gz]* with the filename of your image.
 See [Archiving and Compressing files with GNU Tar and GNU Zip](/docs/guides/archiving-and-compressing-files-with-gnu-tar-and-gnu-zip/) for additional information on gzip.

         gzip [file.img]